graybill/kegbot-chatbot/README.markdown

-An AIM chatbot that talks to your kegbot (http://kegbot.org)
+An AIM chatbot that talks to a kegbot (http://kegbot.org)

-Setup
+By default this connects to the publicly available SFO Kegbot, so anyone can connect to the SFO Kegbot for experimentation.
+You will need to register an AIM screename for your bot at http://aim.com

+Requirements:
+1. Ruby 1.8.7
+2. Ruby Bundler:  'gem install bundler'
-1. Install net-toc with 'gem install -r net-toc'
+3. net-toc: 'gem install -r net-toc'

-	* Any trouble, this project is based on this simple tutorial: http://scie.nti.st/2007/11/20/aim-bot-in-ruby
+Configuration
-2. Copy config.example.rb to config.rb and edit the settings
+Copy config.example.rb to config.rb and edit the settings

-Run Server
+Run the Chatbot

-$ ruby chatbot.rb
+$ruby chatbot.rb